francoisbl/visible_layers/README.md

 Compatible with QGIS 3.0+, licensed under GPL v2.

+## About

+This tiny plugin was developed to support day-to-day GIS workflows with clarity and simplicity.
+Since I now use it in all my own projects, I thought it might be worth sharing.

 ## Feedback & contributions

 Feel free to open issues or suggest improvements via pull request.